 The Sphynx is one of the most easily-recognizable breeds of cats thanks to the complete lack of hair on their bodies.
 They do have a fine layer of down, but it’s not really visible.
 They still have colored markings like many other cats, but the markings are on their skin in the same places they’d occur if there was fur.
 These cats are known for their extroverted personalities.
 They have tons of energy and are naturally curious, which can combine to make a very entertaining pet.

 - Think this breed is cute?
-Check out the Top 18 Cutest Cat Breeds in 2020 (With Pictures)
+Check out the Top 18 Cutest Cat Breeds (With Pictures)

 Tonkinese cats are the result of crossing a Siamese and a Burmese.
 Like both parents, Tonkinese cats are exceptionally playful and have joyful personalities that make them a pleasure to keep as pets.
 These cats are highly intelligent and people-oriented.
 They’re also extremely inquisitive and curious, taking an interest in everything around them.
 But they are a high-energy cat breeds that gets bored quite easily, especially when they’re left alone.

 19. Turkish Angora